mkmik/flayers/example/README.md

 The `Dockerfile` is a multi-stage build divided in two stages

-* the first stage collects the layers by downloading them from IPFS
+* the first stage collects the layers by downloading them from IPFS.
 * the second stage is the actual image being built.
-You can inject layers referenced from the previous stage
+You can inject layers referenced from the previous stage.

 ```dockerfile
 FROM mkmik/flayers as layers